Showing posts with label TV. Show all posts

 Travel tip:

 Pula is a seafront city on the tip of Croatia’s Istrian Peninsula, known for its protected harbour, beach-lined coast and some of the most impressive Roman ruins outside Italy, including a first-century Roman amphitheatre, whose imposing outer walls are the best preserved after Rome’s Colosseum, and the Temple of Augustus.
 The Colosseum hosts the centrepiece of Pula’s annual calendar, the glitzy two-week film festival.
-The streets of Pula’s historic centre contain a historical jumble of Byzantine chapels, weather-beaten Venetian townhouses and grand Hapsburg palaces.
+The streets of Pula’s historic centre contain a historical jumble of Byzantine chapels, weather-beaten Venetian townhouses and grand Habsburg palaces.

 Waterways are a feature of the environment created at Silvio Berlusconi's Milano Due complex